paulwarren/nzde/dict/S/README.md

 >  <b>MARSH</b> And Miss Grey still sat erect on her stool.
 Alleyn was reminded of the childish game of Steps in which whenever the `he' has his back turned, the players creep nearer, only to freeze into immobility whenever he turns round and faces them. <i>(1941,Surfeit of Lampreys,ix 127</i>)

 >  <b>SUTTON-SMITH</b> There are games recorded in this period for which there is no record before 1900 though they may well have existed under other names. <i>West Coast</i>: Dunk and Davey, Spang Weazling; <i>Wellington</i>: Who Goes Round My Stone Wall, Beg o' My Neighbor, Bellahonie, Run a Mile, On and Off the Bridge, Here Come Two Nuns, Colours, Isaac and Rebecca.
 Scrag, Diabolo, Bumble Puppy, Homai, Fives;<i> Auckland</i>: My Fair Young Lady, Rushes and Reeds, Surrender the Tower, Walls, Ball Hopscotch, ball games, Solomon Says; <i>Hawkes Bay</i>: Wolf Wolf Go Home, Homai; <i>Canterbury</i>: Poor Old Tom, Rats and Rabbits and Rips, Steps, Skin the Snake, Steal a Peg, Toodle-em-Buck, The Gag; <i>Golden Bay</i>: Who's That Walking Round My House Tonight, I've Come to See Poor Mary Jane, Steps and Stairs, Creeping, Branding, O'Leary; <i>Otago</i>: Sir Roger de Coverley, Who's That Knocking at My Door. <i>(1981,History of Children's Play,231</i>)

-## Steps

- <i>abbr.</i> [ORIGIN: acronym]

->  Meantime the first of many unemployment schemes had started ...
-Like money from heaven with changing letters the schemes kept coming and they used them all: PEP, WEP, YTPT, WSDP, VOTP, CWS, WRP, Steps and finally Access. <i>(Mar 5, 1988,Listener (New Zealand Listener),17</i>)